Join us in the 2018 Kundiman Forever Recurring Donor Campaign!

 "Studying Asian American literature, history, and journalism with so many brilliant Asian American youth was an incredibly formative experience for me.
-I learned so much more from one 8-hour day in the program than a week of school, which really taught me the importance of Asian American stories, no matter how controversial or "niche" they are.
-I'm so happy that this program exists, both to create a community and give others the opportunity to create their own."
+I learned so much more from one 8-hour day in the program than a week of school, [and it] really taught me the importance of Asian American stories, no matter how controversial or "niche" they are.
+I'm so happy that this program exists, both to create a community and give others the opportunity to create their own." –– Valerie Wu

 Students worked on communication, teamwork, and public speaking, while building confidence, empathy, and creativity.
 Since we believe that successful leaders are not just ambitious and intelligent, but caring and empathetic, we began each day with meditation and a writing exercise.